 - Its fibers have a trumpet shape.
-The spice keeps its trumpet shape no matter how the collection process is done.
+The spice keeps its trumpet shape regardless of the collection process.

 - If you soak some strands in water, the genuine product would dye the water and stay the same color for 10 to 15 minutes.
 After 30 minutes, it'd start to turn orange.
 The fake kind immediately turns dark orange and darkens when put underwater in water.